Bend, Texas

-Bend is an unincorporated community in Lampasas and San Saba counties in western Central Texas.
+Bend is an unincorporated community in Lampasas and San Saba Counties in western Central Texas.
 Its population was 1,678 as of the 2010 census.

 History

 Settlement of the area began in the mid-19th century by farmers.
 In 1854, the community took the name Schleicher's Bend, after an early settler Gustav Schleicher.
 Other early settlers included the Low brothers.
 By 1856, it was called McAnelly's Bend after Robert Daugherty McAnelly, a landowner on the Lampasas side of the river.
 The community exists on both sides of the Colorado River, the Lampasas (west) side of the river is known locally as "Little Bend".

 When the application for a post office on the San Saba side of the river was made in the late 1870s, the names Little Breeches and Bend were submitted; the Bend Post Office opened in 1879 and has continuously operated ever since.
 Bend had a population of around 400 in 1890.
 For most of the 20th century, however, the community recorded 100 to 125 residents.

-Bend eventually developed during the 1870s and 1880s, with a gristmill, a cotton gin, and a general store serving farmers in the area.
+Bend eventually developed during the 1870s and 1880s, with a gristmill, cotton gin, and general store serving farmers in the area.
 Three churches opened here in the 1880s.
 A justice of the peace courthouse, a constabulary, craft shops, mercantile stores, and a hotel were in operation in 1890.
 Corn, cotton, and cattle were the most common commodities shipped by area farmers.
 The community's population was 115 from 1990 through 2000, with two businesses.

-Three miles south of Bend, the Victorian resort and spa of Sulphur Springs fell into disuse during the Great Depression but was revived in the 1980s as a fishing resort on the Colorado River.
+Three miles south of Bend, the Victorian resort and spa of Sulphur Springs fell into disuse during the Great Depression, but was revived in the 1980s as a fishing resort on the Colorado River.

 In the early 20th century, extensive pecan orchards were planted in the area.
-By the mid-century, the Hollis native pecan had become the region's cash crop.
+By the midcentury, the Hollis native pecan had become the region's cash crop.
 Bend boosters consider the 'Jumbo Hollis', a tree whose name is derived from its unusually large nuts and its first owner, Thomas I. Hollis, to be the world's most productive pecan tree.
 When other native pecan trees averaged 70 to 80 nuts per pound, Jumbo's averaged 33.
 At the 1904 World's Fair, 'Jumbo Hollis' pecans won the bronze medal for being the largest displayed.
 The tree's record year was 1919, producing 1,015 pounds of nuts.